Rhoda Abbott: Early life

-Abbott was born Rhoda Mary Hunt in Aylesbury, Buckinghamshire, on 14 January 1873, the daughter of Joseph Hunt and his wife Sarah Green Hunt.
+Abbott was born in Aylesbury, Buckinghamshire, on 14 January 1873, the daughter of Joseph Hunt and his wife Sarah Green Hunt.
 She grew up in Aylesbury, and spent her early adulthood in St Albans with her family, before moving to the United States in 1894.

 Upon her arrival in Providence, Rhode Island, she met London-born middleweight champion Stanton Abbott, whom she married soon after in 1895.
 The couple had two children, Rossmore (21 February 1896 – 15 April 1912) and Eugene (31 March 1898 – 15 April 1912).
 She settled as a housewife and mother and was active at the local Grace Episcopal Church, as well as helping around the house.